 2015-2018: I worked as an Education Officer at ANSTO's Discovery Centre, in Sydney, designing exhibitions and planning science workshops brimming with exciting hands-on experiments for children to attend in their school holidays.

-2012: For three months I worked part-time as an Education Consultant for Fusion Universal, an online teaching and learning tool, mapping the 13+ science curriculum in preparation for revision videos.
+2012: For three months I worked as an Education Consultant for Fusion Universal, an online teaching and learning tool, mapping the 13+ science curriculum in preparation for revision videos.

 2011-2012: I completed internships at the Science Museum in London, the London School of Hygiene and Tropical Medicine, and the Galileo Museum in Florence.

 2007-2008: I taught piano to students aged 8 to 13, preparing them for grade examinations.
 My youngest had particular difficulty reading music, and I devised a colour-based system to help her learn musical notation.

 2006-2008: I worked as a researcher at Cardiff University with the Nuffield Science Foundation, genetically modifying bacteria with GFP as part of Prof AK Campbell’s research into lactose intolerance.
 I received a Gold Crest Award from the Royal Society for this project.

 I grew up in South Wales and went to Howell’s GDST School in Cardiff.
 I studied Biology, Chemistry and Maths to A level (and Latin to AS!), and I did my degree in Biochemistry at Imperial College, London.

 I then completed my Masters in Science Communication at Imperial College.
 As much as I have enjoyed the research-based area of science, my interest and enthusiasm lies in the communication of the outcome of research and I am committed to teaching science in the long-term.

 I have always been drawn to teaching and have played active roles in student welfare in both school and university: during my time at Imperial I was a hall senior, welcoming new students and organising events, at school I was deputy head girl.